-While the company will continue to invest in traditional media, such as television, de Forsanz says McCormick is excited by the opportunity of open an dialogue with consumers that digital and online media affords.
+While McCormick will continue to invest in traditional media, such as television, de Forsanz says the company is excited by the opportunity of an open dialogue with consumers that digital and online media affords.

 "We are still going to invest on TV in order to build awareness behind innovation or behind the brand.
 This is still our core media.
 But we need to invest more in digital in order to be closer to our customer and to help us increase penetration of the whole range.
 When you are advertising on TV you are advertising behind one innovation, range of products or brand.
 On the web you can interact with your customer.
 We are going to be more aggressive on the web, on digital, in order to have a community of consumers trying and tasting our products and giving us some feedback in order to improve."

-While the economic conditions in western Europe have proven tough for "every company" in the sector, McCormick believes that its focus on innovation and its strategy to increase penetration will result in an organic sales uplift.
+While the economic conditions in western Europe have proven tough for "every company" in the sector, McCormick believes its focus on innovation and its strategy to increase penetration will result in a rise in organic sales.